MediumSpringGreen/btn/README.md

 > The only react library you'll need for buttons. 👌
 >
 > Actively maintained and 0-dependency.😎
 >
+> Minimum bundle size because of NO PNG POLICY.
+All is SVG.
+Light weight.🦋
+>
 >👉👉👉👉[Choose 'n Use](https://github.com/MediumSpringGreen/btn/tree/main/catalogue)👈👈👈👈